5 Amazing Places You Have to Visit in Malta

 No roundup of Malta’s best attractions would be complete without mentioning the island of Cimon and its Blue Lagoon.
 Located in the channel that separates Malta from the island of Gozo, Comino and its beaches are extraordinary.
 You can visit Comino for the day, utilising one of the ferries that dip between mainland Malta and the island.
 There are also boat tours that leave both Malta and Gozo so tourists can enjoy the day on the beautiful Island.

-Whether you’re heading to Malta or further afield, always remember to protect yourself with comprehensive travel insurance.
+Whether you’re heading to Malta or further afield, always remember to protect yourself with comprehensive international travel insurance.
 Why task a risk when you can be protected when overseas?